daithioc95/MS3/README.md

   - Author Box: for some very narrow screens the author box can become distorted and the text may overlap the image.
 I will make no changed from this as the mobile version benefits from having these images and it occurs on an irregularly small screen size.
 - Share link
   - The share link should sit vertically below the star however this was difficult to position on all screen sizes due to the differing nature of both items' elements.
 I will revisit this at a later time.
+- Author profile images
+  - Some of the Author profile pictures appear out of scope for the circular container.
+The reason for this is a time constraint for sizing individually over 100 images, I hope to add more photos with improved alignment at a later stage.

 ### Data schemes
 The database is stored and hosted by MongoDB.